MicrosoftDocs/visualstudio-docs/docs/debugger/find-your-debugging-task.md

 ---
 # Find your debugging task in Visual Studio

 Use the information here to map your debugging task to the particular feature of the Visual Studio debugger that is relevant.
 The list of tasks here is not exhaustive, but includes most of the commonly used debugger features.
+For an overview of debugger features, see [First look at the debugger](debugger-feature-tour.md) instead.

 ## Pause running code